How To Spend A Weekend In Lake Como

 Getting around the lake can be stressful by car.
 Water taxis are often best and quickest, however many usually only operate during daytime hours unless privately arranged.

-84 Rooms recommends: Where to Eat, Drink and Stay in Milan, and How To Spend A Weekend In Lake Garda.
+84 Rooms recommends: A Guide to Milan, and How To Spend A Weekend In Lake Garda.